National deadline: February 1, 2016 (postmarked on or before)

-- Expected to receive and undergraduate degree in the Spring of 2016 or beyond.
+- Expected to receive an undergraduate degree in the Spring of 2016 or beyond

-Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities, and transfer credits that are part of their degree requirements in their programs at their home institutions.
-Benefits include:
+Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities and gain transfer credits that will fulfull necessary credits toward their degree at their home institution.

 - $500 in the host country's denomination for Health Insurance Allowance